Lupo-Albi/spring-boot-demo/README.md

 | POST   | `/software-engineers` | Create new entity |
 | PUT    | `/software-engineers/{id}` | Update entity by ID |
 | DELETE | `/software-engineers/{id}` | Delete entity by ID |

+The repository includes a `request.http` file for easy API testing.
+You can:

+- Run requests directly (if using IDEs like IntelliJ IDEA or VS Code with the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension).
+- Use it as a reference to manually craft requests in tools like Postman or cURL.

 ### Example Requests